Leeds – Bradford – Wakefield – York & Harrogate

 Call 0113 3909670 | 0770 3020260

-We are electric under floor heating specialists in Leeds.
+MPS Electrical Ltd are electric under floor heating specialists in Leeds.

 We install under floor heating on concrete and screed sub floors and timber sub floors.
 All our under floor heating systems installed in Leeds are custom made to suit the area in which they are installed.
+MPS also install the finished flooring from tiles to oak engineered flooring and offer a wide range of choice for the customer.

 All of our under floor heating systems come with a range of different thermostatic controllers ranging from standard controllers to SMART programmable electronic controllers that you can operate from your mobile phone.